secretlycarl/Video-LLaVA-sort-tool/README.md

 ```
 Just ignore this and run the script again.

 In my initial tests my script worked but had 4 warnings.
 To fix 2 of them, I had to set temperature and top_p to 1 in `...Video-LLaVA\cache_dir\models--LanguageBind--Video-LLaVA-7B\snapshots\aecae02b7dee5c249e096dcb0ce546eb6f811806\generation_config.json`.
 This file doesn't show up in my file explorer and I only found it with the project folder loaded in [Cursor](https://cursor.sh/).
-There are other warnings but they don't seem critical.
+There are other warnings but they don't seem critical, though I wlecome any suggestions to fix them.